 Works to trees under Tree Preservation Orders

-The written consent of the Borough Council is required for cutting down or carrying out work on trees protected by a TPO.
-However, there are a number of exemptions including:
+The written consent of the Borough Council is required for cutting down or carrying out any work on trees protected by a TPO.

 Works to trees in conservation areas

-A planning application for works to a tree(s) in a conservation area is free of charge.
-Access the TCA planning application form (PDF).
+An application for works to a tree(s) in a conservation area is free of charge.

 Making Tree Preservation Orders

-Importantly, although a tree may merit protection on amenity grounds Government advice is that it is not necessary to make a TPO to protect it, unless, the Borough Council believe it is at risk of being cut down either immediately or at some time in the future.
+Although a tree may merit protection on amenity grounds, it is not always necessary to make a TPO to protect it unless we believe it is at risk of being cut down either immediately or in the future.

-- the tree has a reasonable life expectancy, and
+- The tree has a reasonable life expectancy

-- the tree is sound, healthy and free from disease or serious defect, and
+- The tree is sound, healthy and free from disease or serious defect

-- the tree is not causing structural damage to existing buildings, utility services or public highways and is not likely to do so in the near future, and
+- The tree is not causing structural damage to existing buildings, utility services or public highways and is not likely to do so in the near future